Low Carb Souffle Pancakes

 I came home and started experimenting.
 After trying several pans and methods and tweaking my recipe, I managed to share a few with my husband and friends.
 While I shared, I secretly wanted to eat ALL OF THEM because they’re SO GOOD.

 As I imagine all of the ways these can be eaten, I don’t think there is an end to the list.
-They’re good plain.
-They’re good with berries on top.
-They’re good topped with homemade whipped cream.
+They’re good plain, with berries on top, topped with homemade whipped cream.
 They’re good with some cinnamon and “sugar.”
 They’re good with a (low carb) caramel drizzle.
 THEY are just everything.
 Top some with lemon curd.
 OH BABY.

 Honestly, they taste like a cream puff when you add whipped cream.
 Mmhmm.

 These aren’t going to be your pancake feast type of pancake.
 They’re more of a dessert treat.
-They’re time-consuming but if you make one batch you’re looking at about 20 minutes of effort.
-I’m warning you that they are worth every single ounce of energy.
+They’re time-consuming but if you make one batch you’re looking at about 15-20 minutes of effort.
+I’m warning you that keto souffle pancakes are worth every single ounce of energy.

 - Frying pan with lid (you’ll only be able to cook a few at a time using this)